, , ,

 And in a culture where women have to spend so much time with the brakes on, saying no, it’s no wonder we have fantasies about abandoning all control, relaxing into absolute trust […] and allowing ourselves to experience sensation.” (emphasis added)

 After ending that relationship I spent 3 years willingly single.
 I needed to understand myself better, and I felt I couldn’t do that with a partner.
+The next few years were confusing.

 It’s hard for a single woman with vaginismus to find ways to experience her sexuality safely around others.
 So I sort of became celibate.